Dharavi resident who had coronavirus infection dies, building sealed

 The man, who lived in a building constructed under the Slum Rehabilitation Authority (SRA) scheme, had no foreign travel history, said a health official of the Brihanmumbai Municipal Corporation.
 After he died at nearby government-run Sion Hospital, some 300 tenements in the building and around 30 shops were cordoned off by police.

-Residents of the building have been quarantined at home.
+Residents of the building were quarantined at home.
 The deceased had a garment shop at AKG Nagar in Dharavi, the official said.

+The police faced stone-pelting as they tried to disperse a crowd that had gathered in the area after learning about the man's death, an official said.
+A group of persons started arguing with policemen and some of them started throwing stones, he said.

-Mumbai has recorded over 180 coronavirus cases and about a dozen deaths of COVID-19 patients so far..
+Nobody was injured in the incident.
+The police registered a case against unidentified persons, he added.
+Mumbai has recorded over 180 coronavirus cases and about a dozen deaths of COVID-19 patients so far.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)